cas-bioinf/rboAnalyzer/readme.md

 Next sequences are predicted with one or more methods and predicted structures are merged with blast output to be easy to understand.

-More information on the pipeline is avalible in the [docs](docs/help.md) section.

 ## Installation

 ### Install via Conda